 How Do Mandible Fractures Occur?

 Mandibular fractures may follow kicks to the head or significant fall whilst wearing a bitted bridle and usually involve the vertical or horizontal part of one side of the jaw.
 Fractures are often comminuted – where the bone is in multiple pieces.
 A common site for injury is the bar of the mouth (interdental space) and first cheek tooth, like the one marked by the circle in the radiograph.
-These fractures may not have obvious signs of trauma and horses may present with difficulty eating (quidding) and objecting to the bit ridden work.
+These fractures may not have obvious signs of trauma.
+Horses may present with difficulty eating (quidding) and objecting to the bit ridden work.
 A careful clinical examination should identify the presence of a fracture and the extent and involvement of dental structures assessed using radiography and ultrasound imaging.

-How Are They Managed?
+How Are Mandibular Fractures Managed?

 Mandible Fracture Case: Meet Acer